mdo/wtf-html-css/README.md

 `position: fixed` breaks when an element's parent has a `transform` set.
 Using transforms creates a new containing block, effectivly forcing the parent to have `position: relative` and the fixed element to behave as `position: absolute`.
 [See the demo](http://jsbin.com/yabek/1/) and read [Eric Meyer's post on the matter](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/).

 -----

-## Contributing
-Open an issue or a pull request to suggest changes or additions.

 ## Copyright and license
 Copyright Mark Otto and released under the MIT license.